molily/molily.de/_posts/2019-02-03-testing-angular.md

 The `expect` call is outside of the `next` callback function to ensure it is definitely called.
 If the Observable emits no value or a wrong value, the spec fails.

-#### Verify that all requests have been found and answered
+#### Verify that all requests have been answered

-In the fifth and last step, we ensure that there are no pending requests left.
-We expect the method under test to make one request to a specific URL.
+In the last step, we ensure that there are no pending requests left.
+We expect the method under test to make *one* request to a specific URL.
 We have found the request with `expectOne` and have answered it with `flush`.

 Finally, we call: